Florida sets record again with 257 new coronavirus deaths; cases remain under 10,000

 The mortality rate, which compares positive cases against deaths, has been trending down in the state.

-It is 1.5 percent in the state for all deaths and cases, including nonresidents, compared with 3.4 percent in the United States and 3.9 percent worldwide, which neared 676,000 deaths and passed 17.4 million cases Thursday.
+It is 1.5 percent in the state for all deaths and cases, including nonresidents, compared with 3.3 percent in the United States and 3.8 percent worldwide, which passed 682,000 deaths and neared 17.8 million cases Friday.

 Palm Beach County's rate was 2.4 percent, compared with Broward at 1.3 percent and Miami-Dade with 1.4 percent.
 With much fewer deaths, the mortality rate is 2.4 percent in St. Lucie, 2.1 percent in Martin, 2.0 percent in Indian River and 0.7 percent in Okeechobee.